 European Conference on Continuous Casting

-Transvalor will be attending the ECCC 2021, the European Conference on Continuous Casting held in Bari, Italy from 20 to 22 of October.
+Transvalor attended the ECCC 2021, the European Conference on Continuous Casting held in Bari, Italy from 20 to 22 of October.

-This conference is organized by AIM (the Italian Association for Metallurgy) since 1991, which organizes various events around metal forming (casting, heat treatment, materials, etc.).
+This conference was organized by AIM (the Italian Association for Metallurgy) since 1991, which organizes various events around metal forming (casting, heat treatment, materials, etc.).

-The ECCC 2021 will bring together academics and professionals of the continuous casting community in order to share their vision of the future of their activity in terms of process development and new technologies.
-Various topics will be discussed such as casting technologies, product quality control, numerical simulation, Industry 4.0, etc.
+The ECCC 2021 brought together academics and professionals of the continuous casting community in order to share their vision of the future of their activity in terms of process development and new technologies.
+Various topics have been discussed such as casting technologies, product quality control, numerical simulation, Industry 4.0, etc.

 - Electromagnetic Stirring Simulation with THERCAST®